ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

   Default: unset (no limit).
 Sets the maximum allowed HTLC value for newly created channels.
 If you want to change the `htlc_maximum_msat` for existing channels, use the RPC call [`lightning-setchannel`](ref:lightning-setchannel).

-- **disable-ip-discovery**

-  Turn off public IP discovery to send `node_announcement` updates that contain the discovered IP with TCP port 9735 as announced address.
-If unset and you open TCP port 9735 on your router towards your node, your node will remain connectable on changing IP addresses.
-Note: Will always be disabled if you use 'always-use-proxy'.

 ### Lightning channel and HTLC options

 - **watchtime-blocks**=_BLOCKS_